Club Necaxa

-Impulsora del Deportivo Necaxa S.A. de C.V. (/es/); also known as Club Necaxa, is a Mexican professional football club based in the city of Aguascalientes.
-It competes in Liga MX, the top division of Mexican football.
-It was founded on August 21, 1923 in Mexico City by the Scottish-born engineer William H. Fraser.
-In 2003, it changed its headquarters to the city of Aguascalientes, in the state of the same name.
-The team plays its home games at the Estadio Victoria.
+Impulsora del Deportivo Necaxa S.A. de C.V., also known as Club Necaxa, is a professional football club based in Aguascalientes.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Victoria.
+Founded in 1923 by the Scottish engineer William H. Fraser in Mexico City, and later the club was moved to Aguascalientes in 2003.
+It was one of ten founding members of the professional era of the Liga Mayor (current Liga MX).

-The club has won 3 Liga MX titles, four Copa MX titles, two Campeón de Campeones and one Supercopa MX.
-Internationally, It won one CONCACAF Champions Cup and one CONCACAF Cup Winners Cup.
-It was the first team to win the double in Mexico, winning the league title and the cup tournament in the same season, this in the amateur era (1932–33 season), thus taking the nickname Campeonísimo, becoming the first team in Mexican football to carry that nickname.
+Domestically, Club Necaxa has won three Liga MX titles, four Copa MX titles, two Campeón de Campeones and one Supercopa MX.
+Internationally, it has won one CONCACAF Champions Cup and one CONCACAF Cup Winners Cup.
+The club finished in third place in the 2000 FIFA Club World Championship.

-At the international level and beyond its confederation titles, the club's most notable performance was obtaining third place in the 2000 FIFA Club World Championship held in Brazil.

-It occupies 7th place in the list of the International Federation of Football History and Statistics of the Club of the Century of North and Central America (1901-2000), being the best-placed Mexican club.
+It occupies 7th place in the list of the International Federation of Football History and Statistics of the Club of the Century of North and Central America (1901–2000), being the best-placed Mexican club.